pleabargain/EnglishHelpsYourCareer/idioms.md

 * Pork barrel politics involves investing money in an area to get political support rather than using the money for the
 * common good.
 # Pot calling the kettle black
-* If someone hypocritically criticises a person for something that they themselves do, then it is a case of the pot calling
+* If someone hypocritically criticizes a person for something that they themselves do, then it is a case of the pot calling
 * the kettle black.
 # Pot-luck
 * If you take pot-luck, you take whatever happens to be available at the time.